billc0sta/Aerospec/docs/docs.md

 the standard library for String utilities
 #### String.len
 `String.len(str)` is the length of the string `str`.
-a runtime error is raised `str` is not of type string.
+a runtime error is raised if:
+- `str` is not of type string.
 example:
 ```
 IO.print(String.len("Hello, World!"), "\n") // 13